apehex/tokun/articles/tokun.md

 OpenAI stated that the [GPT-4 tokens have a length of 4 characters][openai-tokenizer], on average and in English.

-With UTF-8, these 4 characters amount to less than 8 bytes in the vast majority of cases.
+With UTF-8, these 4 characters amount to less than 8 bytes for the Latin languages and less than 12 bytes in the vast majority of cases.

 These 8 bytes are translated into a vector of dimension 100k by a common tokenizer like `cl100`.
 If the elements of the vectors are stored as `float32` that's **400k bytes worth of space** for each 4 characters.